Robert Roberts (Christadelphian): Preaching

 Even in his early days Roberts endeavoured to organise preaching events wherever he went.
 His first serious attempt was in 1860, when he delivered a course of 8 public lectures in Senior's School Room, East Parade, Huddersfield.
 The Huddersfield meeting then took on Spring Street Academy, (a former Campbellite meeting place) for Sunday meetings including public lectures.
 Some Sunday afternoons he would also give out-of-door addresses, either in St. George's Square or the Market Place, Huddersfield.
 It was at Spring Street, in the winter of 1861, that Robert Roberts delivered a series of twelve Lectures on successive Sunday afternoons, systematically setting out Christadelphian beliefs.

 In 1864 after moving to Birmingham, he organised a lecture at Birmingham Town Hall, in reply to an Irvingite preacher who had spoken there previously.
 Between 1,500 and 1,800 people attended.
 Eventually in 1866 he leased the Athenaeum Chambers, 71 Temple Row, Birmingham, staying there until December 1871 when the meeting moved to the Temperance hall, 8 Temple Street, Birmingham.
 Although based in Birmingham, he travelled widely around the country, preaching and supporting the growing Christadelphian movement.

 Roberts used all the means at his disposal to preach what he believed to be the truth, and in 1877 he sent a copies of his pamphlet Prophecy and the Eastern Question to all the members of the House of Lords and the House of Commons, receiving the following reply from Gladstone: “DUNSTER, January 24th, 1877.
 Sir, Allow me to thank you for your tract, which I shall read with great interest; for I have been struck with the apparent ground for belief that the state of the East may be treated of in that field where you have been labouring Your faithful servant, W.E.Gladstone.”

 In 1895 he embarked (through pressure of circumstances) upon a voyage to Australia.
 He travelled via the Suez canal, touching at Naples and Colombo to Adelaide.
 He visited many towns and cities, in Australia and New Zealand, preaching everywhere he went.
-He then travelled back via the Fiji Islands, the Honolulu (then still known as the Sandwich Islands), Canada and America arriving back in Birmingham in 1896.
+He then travelled back via the Fiji Islands, Honolulu (on what then still known as the Sandwich Islands), Canada and America arriving back in Birmingham in 1896.
 In 1897 he returned to Australia with his family, they settled in Coburg, a northern suburb of Melbourne, in “Orient House”.
 In 1897-1898 he went on a short preaching tour in Australia, before embarking on a yet another preaching tour to New Zealand with his wife.

 He was in the midst of yet more travelling and preaching when he died of heart failure in San Francisco in September 1898 aged 59.
 He was succeeded as editor of The Christadelphian Magazine by Charles Curwen Walker.